 Ease of Use -Asana vs. Trello

-When it comes to ease of use and that too, on cloud, it should be a breeze to fill in and get reports in any software.
+When it comes to ease of use and that too, on the cloud, it should be a breeze to fill in and get reports in any software.
 At Asana, there are tons of keyboard shortcuts, so no more clickety clicks on the mousepad.
-There are lesser clicks too, since it is way too easy to add new tasks without filling in too many fields.
+There are lesser clicks too since it is way too easy to add new tasks without filling in too many fields.

 Reliability -Asana vs. Trello

 Asana caters to all kinds of business; it even has an enterprise solution, which is missing in Trello.
-Asana has
+Asana has an ever-evolving support policy, it provides online support which is still missing in Trello.

 Both have a video tutorial as well as a knowledge hub which allows faster resolution of queries.
 There is no Windows app available in Asana.